 What Are Your Top Three Reasons to Sail With Spinnaker Sailing?

-- Spinnaker has always put a lot of emphasis on teaching students the fundamentals and practical skills required to safely sail on San Francisco Bay and the Pacific Ocean.
-More than just certification we want every student to leave with the confidence that they can sail safely and confidently on their own.
-Unlike some schools that are more interested in gaining charter customers, we are more concerned with developing confident skilled sailors.
+- Spinnaker has always put a lot of emphasis on teaching students the fundamentals and practical skills required to sail safely on San Francisco Bay and the Pacific Ocean.
+More than just certification, we want every student to leave confident that they can sail safely and confidently on their own.
+Unlike some schools more interested in gaining charter customers, we are more concerned with developing confident, skilled sailors.
 This has always been our mission at Spinnaker.

-- Our location lends itself perfectly for teaching.
+- Our location lends itself perfectly to teaching.
 Located on the Redwood Creek Estuary, the protected channel provides the perfect conditions for new sailors to learn to sail.
 Smooth sea conditions and moderate winds make for the perfect conditions for entry-level sailors.
-As the student progresses in training they move to the stronger conditions presented on San Francisco Bay.
-Our location enables us to provide this step by step process in student development.
+As the student progresses in training, they move to the stronger conditions presented on San Francisco Bay.
+Our location enables us to provide this step-by-step process in student development.

 Three Things to See While Sailing With Spinnaker Either on a Charter or Out of Redwood City

-- The Port of Redwood City is an industrial Port with Commercial freighters and wharf facilities for the import and export of industrial materials.
+- The Port of Redwood City is an industrial Port with Commercial freighters and wharf facilities for importing and exporting industrial materials.
 Big ships and wharfage activity are regular sites around the Redwood City Channel.

 - The Redwood City channel also is bordered by large wetland areas.
-You can expect to see a variety of wildlife including seals and sometimes even a harbor porpoise.
-The Redwood City bay lands are also home to many species of birds who thrive in their environment.
-You see Terns, Egrets, Heron, Pelicans and much more.
+You can expect to see various wildlife, including seals and sometimes even a harbor porpoise.
+The Redwood City bay lands are also home to many species of birds that thrive in their environment.
+You see Terns, Egrets, Heron, Pelicans, and much more.

-- San Francisco lies approximately 20 miles to the North of Redwood City but is easily reached in 3- 4 hours.
-The full sites of Bridges and City of San Francisco and neighboring cities are on full display.
-The sail home is quicker and downwind making it a quick and fun journey.
+- San Francisco lies approximately 20 miles north of Redwood City but is easily reached in 3- 4 hours.
+The full sites of Bridges and the City of San Francisco and neighboring cities are on full display.
+The sail home is quicker and downwind, making it a quick and fun journey.

 When is the Best Time to Visit/Sail with Spinnaker Sailing?

-Spinnaker Sailing operates 12 months a year and conditions vary from season to season.
-The prime sailing season is from March through October when the wind conditions are at their best.
-The months of November through February although are very pleasant generally present less dependable days of wind as temperatures tend to be a bit cooler.
+Spinnaker Sailing operates 12 months a year, and conditions vary from season to season.
+The prime sailing season is from March through October, when the wind conditions are at their best.
+The months of November through February, although very pleasant, generally present less dependable days of wind as temperatures tend to be a bit cooler.